Search results for

 Kris Carlon / Android Authority

-AT&T has played second fiddle to Verizon for a while now, and T-Mobile is steadily making up ground.
-The Magenta carrier continues to add new plans and changes in hopes of racking up subscribers, but is it working?
-If so, should you make the swap?
+AT&T has played second fiddle to Verizon for a while now, but even T-Mobile is frequently starting to outshine it.
+Should you make the swap to T-Mobile, or AT&T the better fit?
 Let’s place AT&T vs T-Mobile on center stage to see which carrier is right for you.

 Let’s start by taking a look at a chart that shows how plans, pricing, data, and perks compare.
 From there, we’ll break down each section and give you a little more insight into the differences.